Business rates relief

 We will normally grant hardship relief only where:

-- external circumstances adversely impact on a business beyond its control; and
+- external circumstances adversely impact on a business beyond its control

-- where those circumstances are outside normal risks associated with running a business of that type
+- those circumstances are outside normal risks associated with running a business of that type

 We will consider each application on its merits.